Can I File For Bankruptcy Separately From My Spouse?

 Many clients find it desirable to start a new marriage with a clean bill of health from their debt.
 Marriage does not, by itself, create co-liability on existing loans, but it may make for more cohesive financial arrangements if both partners are entering into a marital relationship with balance on their debt obligations.

-When should you file bankruptcy with Your Spouse?
+When should you file bankruptcy with Your Husband or Wife?

-It may be a good idea for spouses to file together if you both have problem debts.
+It may be a good idea for spouses to file together if financial matters are causing significant stress due to problem debts.
 When you file together, you can go through the process together in a way that is mutually supportive, and eliminate your debts at the same time.
 Most law firms add little or no added attorney fees for filing a joint case, so it’s almost like going to the grocery store for a “BOGO.”

 Likewise, even if only one spouse has the majority of the debt trouble, but the other spouse is jointly on some of the debt, it may still be a good idea to file jointly.
 One spouse eliminating their debt in bankruptcy does not eliminate the debt from other people who are obligated on the loans, so filing a bankruptcy together will allow you to tie up loose ends.

-When Should I file bankruptcy without my Spouse?
+When Should I file bankruptcy without my Husband?

-In contrast, you might want to have only one spouse file for bankruptcy if the debts are clearly separated out and only one spouse has the majority of the debt.
+In contrast, you might want to have only one spouse file for bankruptcy if there is a clear necessity to separate financial responsibilities and the debts are clearly separated out, with only one spouse having the majority of the debt.
 Having only one spouse file can provide a strategic benefit for a bankruptcy case.
 It can allow the non-filing spouse to preserve their credit, so that the couple can still get access to lending if needed.

 Also, in some instances, when only one spouse files for bankruptcy, the filer is effectively allowed more exempt property (in other words, there is less chance they would have to give up some of their stuff in order to clear their debt).